formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 You don’t want to bore your clients by asking too many questions, take up a lot of their time and eventually leave them disinterested in your services.

-But you also need accurate information, so as to serve them better and of course build your business.
+But you also need accurate information, so as to serve them better and of course, build your business.

 So, how do we do that?
 Well, we use conditional logic for that!

-In layman’s terms [conditional logic](https://formester.com/features/conditional-logic/) allows for dynamism in your web form, as in, a way to create forms that change on the basis of input.
+In layman’s terms, [conditional logic](https://formester.com/features/conditional-logic/) allows for dynamism in your web form, as in, a way to create forms that change based on input.

-While, this feature leads to a more personalized experience on the user side, the business side gains more accurate and insightful data for analysis.
+While this feature leads to a more personalized experience on the user side, the business side gains more accurate and insightful data for analysis.

 > Tip & Trick: Keep your forms on Formester dynamic and minimal.
-Nobody wants to waste their time filling out information that won’t help them or they don’t consider valid to your relationship.
+Nobody wants to waste their time filling out information that won’t help them, or they don’t consider valid to your relationship.

 ### 8﻿.
 Actionable Insights with Analytics

 No data is useful unless it is converted into information.

-Information that can be analyzed for gaining insights into customer mindsets, demographics, trend-detection, purchase behavior and brand insights, etc..
+Information that can be analyzed for gaining insights into customer mindsets, demographics, trend-detection, purchase behavior, brand insights, etc.

-These insights pave the way for making well-informed business decisions, determining risks while taking critical decisions and improving the course of branding strategies.
+These insights pave the way for making well-informed business decisions, determining risks while taking critical decisions and improving branding strategies.

 With our [free plan on Formester](https://formester.com/pricing/), you get access to the basic set of [analytics](https://formester.com/features/powerful-analytics/) to determine how your web forms are working.

 > Tip & Trick: Analyze the performance of your web forms.
 Try and test with other formats.
 Compare your results and make use of those insights.
-They aren’t just eye candy after all!
+They aren’t just eye candy, after all!

 Now that you know how Formester will help you with your web forms, here is a